BWF World Junior Mixed Team Championships

 At the Championships, there will be an iZone – a Player Information and Awareness Zone.
 There will be information and activities related to the “i am badminton” Integrity Campaign and information on BWF Player Education and Dual Career Programme.

-Anti-Doping Information Session – 26 June 2023
+Anti-Doping Information Session – Thursday 18 June 2025

-30 Team Managers from 25 Member Associations attended the information session on how to get ready for the BWF World Junior Championships 2023.
-Every player must complete anti-doping education before they participate in the Championships (see below).
+19 administrators, coaches and team managers from 18 Member Associations attended the information session on how to get ready for the VICTOR BWF World Junior Team Championships 2026.

 The video of the presentation is available here, and the PowerPoint Presentation can be downloaded above.